bioconnector/bims8382/r-dplyr.md

-# Advanced Data Manipulation with dplyr
+# Data Manipulation with dplyr